mwb-wiseman/ZigZag/README.md

 ![ZigZag Art 1.png](https://github.com/mwb-wiseman/ZigZag/blob/main/GDD%20Images/ZigZag%20Art%201.png)

 Using a single input, the player toggles between running diagonally left and right to follow the path.
 The player accumulates points by running through items spaced out along the gantry at irregular intervals.
-The level is procedurally generated so there is no win condition.
+The level is procedurally generated so there is no final win condition.
 When they fall off the gantry the player loses, and they can tap to restart.

 __Key Features__